nmaggioni/Dumpster/README.md

   - `npm run-script bower`
 + Edit the configuration file (see the [Configuration](#configuration) section).
 + Enjoy *Dumpster* with `npm start`!

+### Docker image
+If you prefer running Dumpster in a container, a [Dockerfile](Dockerfile) is available to build an image.

 ## Configuration
 Edit the `config.json` file in the `config` directory according to the following table.